Make decisions well: yes, no, maybe?

 Some time ago I discovered a very nice blog post on pinkchocolatebreak.
 The African-born author Jocelina Paixo Fortes, whom I was also able to meet in person in Ireland, has tackled the issue of success and success goals there.
 And states:

-"In our society we tend to define success by external, material things but what are they?
-In my opinion you have failed big time.
-So if you would think of success as a certain feeling you want to achieve, what is your definition of success? "
+“In our society we tend to define success by external, material things but what good is all this if you're not happy with it?
+You can be the most 'successful' person in terms of material belongings but if you're nowhere near having a sense of peace, in my opinion you failed big time.
+So if you would think of success as a certain feeling you want to achieve, what is your definition of success? ”

 What personal goals do you have?

 Later on, Jocelina also mentions her own personal goals in her blog post - such as having the freedom to do the job that she enjoys and fulfills.

 Goals that many other freelancers are likely to have, especially in the influencer and blogger scene, who like to engage in a nomadic lifestyle.
 But perhaps they should be very different from the goals of others.

 Separate individual goals from the goals of society

 And that is one of the basic problems when it comes to making decisions for your own life: goals can be very individual.
 And for this reason, our decisions are often very different, individual and difficult for others to understand.

 In the worst case, we will be dissuaded from our decision.
 Or else we let the goals of others flow into our decisions and at the end - it is not surprising - we are not so happy with the result.